MicroFocus/sv-containerization/kubernetes-uid-1234/README.md

-# Running SV Server in Kubernetes
+# Running SV Server in Kubernetes under non-root user

-This readme describes how to setup SV Server and other required components for a complete working environment in Kubernetes.
+This example shows how to setup all the components required to run SV Server.
+The user under which SV Server runs is a non-root user with UID 1234.
 The steps are valid for SV version 2022 R1.
 These examples are meant to be used as a starting point for your own configuration and are not reflecting production ready configuration.

 ## Setup